 - 1 tsp Honey

-- Carefully weigh 198ml of water in a mixing bowl.
-The water should be room temperature to lukewarm but not hot.
+- Carefully weigh the water in a mixing bowl.
+It should be room temperature to lukewarm but not hot.

-- Add your dry yeast to the water and mix it thoroughly with your fingers.
+- Add the dry yeast to the water and mix it thoroughly.
 Make sure all of the yeast granules are absorbed into the water.

 - Add about a teaspoon of honey to the yeast and water mixture.
 This can sometimes be difficult to mix in thoroughly if the water is cold, but do your best until most of it is dissolved.